It’s a problem ecommerce businesses know well. Especially growing businesses.

 Why aren’t our ads working?
 Creative

-iOS 14’s new privacy measures slammed into the ecommerce world with one refrain: “The sky is falling.
+iOS 14’s slammed into the ecommerce world with one refrain: “The sky is falling.
 Efficiency is dropping.
 The king is dead.”

 I don’t want to downplay how difficult the last few months have been nor the “tempest” that lies ahead.
 At the same time, I do want to stress that much of the decline has been in Facebook reporting rather than Facebook itself.

-The ability to compare Facebook reported ROAS and Google last-click is the only way for you to get clarity.
+Comparing Facebook reported ROAS and Google Analytics last-click is the only way to get clarity.

-If you’re in the third category — genuinely experiencing a reduction in Facebook campaign performance — the next opportunity becomes …
+If you’re in the third category and genuinely experiencing a reduction in Facebook campaign performance, the next opportunity becomes …

 CPMs are like the weather.
 All you can do is observe them, try your best to strike when it’s sunny … and complain during the storms.
 Right?

 While supply and demand dictates the cost to advertise, a symbiotic relationship exists between CPMs, CTRs, and CPCs.
 The former, you can’t control (not much anyway).
 The latter, you absolutely can.

 Let’s look at a year-to-date example from a women’s beauty brand:

 Middling CPMs (47 percentile) + low CTR (7 percentile) = exorbitant CPC (88 percentile).